nkosingaleka/appointment-booking-system/README.md

 2. Copy and paste the contents of *back-end/database/database.sql* into the text area.
 3. Navigate to the *SQL* tab (now under the *appointment_booking_system* database).
 4. Copy and paste the contents of *back-end/database/test_data.sql* into the text area.

+## Testing

+> **NOTE**: The project's Composer and npm dependenices must be installed prior to running the test cases.

+To run the PHPUnit and Jest test cases, run the `run-test.sh` script in the project root folder.
+This will execute the `phpunit` and `npm test` commands.

+Alternatively, you can run either `phpunit` or `npm test` yourself in the respective directory.